KOSF: Yes/No Radio KLOK-FM

-Smooth jazz
+Smooth Jazz KKSF

-In 1987, the station was sold to Brown Broadcasting Corporation, the call sign was changed to KKSF and under the direction of former KIFM programmer-turned-consultant Bob O'Connor and associate Michael Fischer, the format was switched to new adult contemporary (NAC), which would later evolve to smooth jazz.
-KKSF debuted on July 31, 1987 at midnight; the first song played was "Back In The High Life Again" by Steve Winwood.
+In 1987, the station was sold to Brown Broadcasting Corporation.
+The call sign was changed to KKSF and under the direction of former KIFM programmer-turned-consultant Bob O'Connor and associate Michael Fischer.
+They specialized in a format that at first was termed "new adult contemporary" or NAC.
+The description later evolved to smooth jazz.

+KKSF debuted on July 31, 1987, at midnight.
+The first song played was "Back In The High Life Again" by Steve Winwood.
 The general manager from 1987 to 1997 was David A. Kendrick.
-Liner notes of the first KKSF Sampler for AIDS Relief list the members of the group responsible for the development of the KKSF concept as Willet Brown, Mike Brown, Dave Kendrick, Phil Melrose, Bob O'Connor, Michael Fischer, and Steve Feinstein.
+Liner notes of the first "KKSF Sampler for AIDS Relief" list the members of the group responsible for the development of the KKSF concept as Willet Brown, Mike Brown, Dave Kendrick, Phil Melrose, Bob O'Connor, Michael Fischer, and Steve Feinstein.

 Steve Feinstein, who had previously been a format editor at trade magazine Radio & Records, was chosen by consultant Bob O'Connor and GM Dave Kendrick to be KKSF's first program director.
-Until his death in 1996, Feinstein guided KKSF to be one of the leading stations in the NAC format.
-He was known for being open and responsive to listener comments and suggestions, and constantly searched for new and interesting music that fit the KKSF sound, often gravitating to lesser-known imports and hard-to-find, out-of-print selections.
+Until his death in 1996, Feinstein guided KKSF to be one of the leading stations in the NAC/Smooth Jazz format.
+He was known for being open and responsive to listener comments and suggestions.
+He constantly searched for new and interesting music that fit the KKSF sound, often gravitating to lesser-known imports and hard-to-find, out-of-print selections.

 In 1988, the station teamed with the San Francisco AIDS Foundation to produce their first KKSF Sampler for AIDS Relief album.
-Songs were donated by their artists so that KKSF could give all the net proceeds from the sale of the Sampler albums to the foundation.
+Songs were donated by the artists so that KKSF could give all the net proceeds from the sale of the Sampler albums to the foundation.
 Often, the Sampler CDs were the only way to find certain KKSF listener favorites that had otherwise gone out of print.
 There were seven KKSF Samplers produced by Dave Kendrick and Steve Feinstein, with Sampler 7 being dedicated to Feinstein's memory, as he died in September 1996, during the album's creation.